tobrien/minorprompt/README.md

 The Loader supports various file formats and can automatically parse the content into the appropriate Section structures.

 The Loader works seamlessly with the Parser to convert structured content into MinorPrompt's internal representation, allowing you to focus on writing clear prompts rather than managing their implementation details.

+For more documentation on the Loader, see the [MinorPrompt Loader Documentation](docs/loader.md)

 ### Customizing Format Options